top of page

 Successfully resolving cases of Plantar Fasciitis often means addressing a larger kinetic chain.
 This routine increases flexibility in several regions, from calf muscles to hips.

-Start these strengthening exercises in week 3, for 15 to 20 minutes daily, three to four days weekly.
+Begin these strengthening exercises in week 3, performing them for 15 to 20 minutes daily, three to four days a week.
+This schedule will help build the necessary muscle support while allowing adequate recovery time between sessions.

 Effective Foot and Toe Strengthening